tronprotocol/tronbox/README.md

 ```
 $ tronbox test
 ```
 Alternatively, you can specify a path to a specific file you want to run:`tronbox test ./path/to/test/file.js`.
-For details, see [Test](https://developers.tron.network/reference/test-your-contracts).
+For details, see [Test Your Contracts](https://developers.tron.network/reference/test-your-contracts).
 <br>
 ### Interact with the contract<br>
 To interact with the contract, run: